 This breed is intelligent but not particularly easy to train since it has a curious nature and a mind of its own.
 It can be very difficult to overcome the hunting instinct and train the dog to come when called.
 Early socialisation is required in order for it to learn to get along with cats and other dogs.
 Socialisation will also help it overcome its natural wariness with strangers.<

 The head should be long and tapered with the forehead showing a slight arch and blending, in an unbroken line to the bridge of the nose.
 Obliquely set, the eyes should be almond shaped and of a dark colour.
 The nose and eye rims, as well as the lips should be black.
 High set, the ears are long and rounded at the tip.
 The jaws are powerful and the teeth should meet in a scissor bite.
 A slightly arched neck meets muscular forequarters, beginning with a long broad shoulder bone.
 The humerus should be of equal length to the shoulder and set at a right angle.
 A short forearm appears straight in profile but angles in slightly at the front.
 Needed for going to ground, the feet are a good size, very well-padded and with strong nails.
 A muscular body should have a level back and a deep broad chest with a prominent breastbone.
 The hindquarters show a broad knee joint, a prominent hock and broad achilles tendon.
 The coat should be soft, straight and it may even have a slight wave.
-The hair is longer under the neck, on the under area of the body and on the back of the legs.
+The hair is longer under the neck, on the underwaved area of the body and on the back of the legs.
 The feathered tail should be slightly curved and not carried too high.
-All colours are allowed in the show ring.
-A limited amount of white on the chest is allowed, but it is no
+All colours are allowed in the show-ring.
+A limited amount of white is allowed on the chest, but it

 Country Of Origin